11 Christmas Minute to Win It Games the Kids Will Love

 10. Snow Scoop

 Set two bowls side by side.
 Fill one bowl with cotton balls and leave the other empty.
-Each team member will put the end of the handle in their mouth and try and get as many cotton balls from the full bowl to the empty bowl in under a minute.
+Each team member will put the end of the handle in their mouth and try to get as many cotton balls from the full bowl to the empty bowl in under a minute.
 Whoever gets the most from one bowl to the other, wins.
 This game can also be done with marshmallows.

 11. Holiday M&Ms

 Fill a plate with M&Ms and set an empty plate next to it.
 The goal of this game is to use a straw to separate out the holiday colors.
-Traditionally they are green and red, but use any holiday colors you'd like.
+Traditionally they are green and red, but use any holiday colors you’d like.
 Use the straw to transfer as many holiday M&Ms as you can in under a minute.
-The person who sorts the most onto the empty plate, wins.
+The person who sorts the most onto the empty plate wins.